ibm-cloud-docs/openwhisk/prep.md

   docker push <dockerhub_username>/<repo_name>:<tag_name>
   ```
   {: pre}

+  Be sure to log into Docker Hub before attempting to push your image.
+  {: tip}

 ### Deploying an action with a custom Docker image
 When you create your {{site.data.keyword.openwhisk_short}} action, you can combine your app file with a public Docker image to create a custom runtime environment.
 The action will be invoked with the Docker image.